St Petersburg's housing market booms, as Russian real estate gains momentum

 New property laws have caused anxiety

-The Russian economy has had a rough time over the past three years.
-Following slower growth in 2014, the country´s GDP contracted by 2.8% in 2015 and by 0.2% in 2016, according to the IMF.
+The Russian economy has had a rough time in recent years.
+Following an annual average growth of 4.4% in 2010-12, economic growth slowed to 1.8% in 2013 and to 0.7% in 2014.
+The country’s GDP contracted by 2.3% in 2015 and grew by a miniscule 0.3% in 2016, according to the IMF.

 A brief snapshot of key events:

 - First, a catastrophic collapse in the price of oil, of which Russia is a major producer

 - Then, Russia’s intervention in Ukraine, which caused the country to be placed under an economic embargo

 - The ruble then collapsed.
 The ruble devalued to an all-time low (US$ 1 = RUB 85.91) on January 21, 2016

 - Rapidly rising inflation followed; inflation went up to 15.5% in 2015

 - The central bank raised the key interest rate in six rapid steps to 17% in December 2014